MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-intro.md

 Each field has a name, display name, data type, and some simple validation.
 Data types include, for example, **text**, **date**, or **number**.
 Validation ensures that required fields contain data and records are unique if the entity requires them to be.
 Every field falls into one of three categories: system fields, standard fields, or custom fields.

 ### System fields
 All entities, whether standard or custom, are created with a set of read-only fields that you can't change, delete, or set to a value.
-For more information, see [System and record title fields](data-platform-create-entity.md#system-fields-and-the-record-title-field).
 These are the most important system fields:

 * **Created Record Date** - The date and time when a record was created.
 * **Created By** - The user who created the record.